Configuring an SFTP server based on CentOS 7

 Alert

-Once created, the VM will get an IP address and a host name (FQDN) for connections.
-If you selected the No address option in the Public IP field, you will not be able to access the VM from the internet.
+Once your VM is created, the system will assign it an IP address and a host name (FQDN).
+If you selected No address in the Public IP address field, you will not be able to access the VM from the internet.

-- In the Login field, enter a name for the user you want to create on the VM, e.g.,
+- In the Login field, specify the VM user name, e.g.,

 -